LuminosityX/ThinkTank-ME/README.md

 # ThinkTank-ME

-This repository contains the code, dataset construction pipeline, and more experiment results for the paper titled "ThinkTank-ME: A Multi-Expert Framework for MidEast Event Forecasting".
+This repository contains the code, dataset construction pipeline, and more experiment results for the paper titled "ThinkTank-ME: A Multi-Expert Framework for Middle East Event Forecasting".

 ## Motivation